Steve Carell: 2004–2013: The Office and comedic roles

-In 2005, Carell signed a deal with NBC to star in The Office, a remake of the British TV series of the same name.
-In the series, a mockumentary about life at a mid-sized paper supply company, Carell played the role of Michael Scott, the idiosyncratic regional manager of Dunder Mifflin, in Scranton, Pennsylvania.
+In 2005, Carell signed a deal with NBC to star in The Office, a remake of the British television series of the same name which was created by Ricky Gervais and Stephen Merchant.
+Developed by Greg Daniels this series, shot mockumentary-style, revolves around life at a mid-sized paper supply company.
+Carell played the role of Michael Scott, the immature, idiosyncratic regional manager of Dunder Mifflin, in Scranton, Pennsylvania.
 Although the first season of the adaptation suffered mediocre ratings, NBC renewed it for another season due to the anticipated success of Carell's film The 40-Year-Old Virgin, and the series subsequently became a raging success.
-Carell won a Golden Globe Award and Television Critics Association Award during 2006 for his role in The Office.
-He received six Primetime Emmy Award nominations for his work in the series (2006–2011).
+Carell won a Golden Globe Award and TCA Award in 2006 for his role in The Office.
+He received six consecutive Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series nominations for his work in the series (2006–2011).
 Carell earned approximately US$175,000 per episode of the third season of The Office, twice his salary for the previous two seasons.
 In an Entertainment Weekly interview, he commented on his salary, saying, "You don't want people to think you're a pampered jerk.
 Salaries can be ridiculous.
 On the other hand, a lot of people are making a lot of money off of these shows."

+Carell played Uncle Arthur, imitating the camp mannerisms of Paul Lynde's original character, in Bewitched, a film adaptation of the television series of the same name co-starring Nicole Kidman and Will Ferrell.
+He also voiced Hammy the Squirrel in the 2006 animated film, Over the Hedge and Ned McDodd, the mayor of Whoville, in the 2008 animated film Horton Hears a Who!
+He starred in Little Miss Sunshine during 2006, as Uncle Frank.
+His work in the films Anchorman, The 40-Year-Old Virgin, and Bewitched established Carell as a member of Hollywood's so-called "Frat Pack," a group of actors who often appear in films together, that also includes Ben Stiller, Owen Wilson, Will Ferrell, Jack Black, Vince Vaughn, Paul Rudd, and Luke Wilson.
+Carell acted as the title character of Evan Almighty, a sequel to Bruce Almighty, reprising his role as Evan Baxter, now a U.S. Congressman.
+The film received mostly negative reviews.
+Carell starred in the 2007 film Dan in Real Life, co-starring Dane Cook and Juliette Binoche.
+Carell played Maxwell Smart in the 2008 film Get Smart, an adaptation of the television series starring Don Adams.
+It was successful, grossing over $230 million worldwide.
+During 2007, he was invited to join the Academy of Motion Picture Arts and Sciences.